tvn9/glory-of-newgrid/README.md

 This is very common when you are learning anything, the first reading of a book does not give you a full understanding, you only truly gain a deep understanding the second time or the third time, depend on the complexity of the subject that you are learning.
 That is how to master anything, I did not invent this idea, I had a chance to work for the group surgeons for over 5 years.

-This is how doctors become doctors because they are being forced to go over their learning materials, a specialist practice, or a technique thousands of times before they can touch a tool or a patent.
+This is how doctor become doctor because they are being forced to go over their learning materials, a specialist practice, or a technique thousands of times before they can touch a tool or a patent.